Tiger Technologies Technical Support

 Reasons to use the home directory

-Advanced users may wish to use the home directory to store information that should be kept completely private, such as passwords that might be needed by your script.
-It improves the security of your files to store them in a directory, such as the home directory, that can't ever be accessed by anyone with a Web browser.
+In particular, advanced users may wish to use the home directory to store information that should be kept completely private, such as passwords that might be needed by your script.

-Accessing the home directory by FTP, telnet or SSH
+Accessing the home directory by FTP or SSH

 Other files in the home directory